Do you collect email addresses, but struggle to turn your leads into sales through your email marketing campaign?

 Your ability to convert leads into customers depends on your lead generation and lead nurturing strategies and your ability to close the sale.

-This article will help you understand and apply these two important strategies.
+This article will help you understand and apply the most important lead nurturing strategies.

 Lead nurturing is the art of generating relationships with your leads and taking them from being just another email address to a paying customer.
 When a lead becomes a customer, it’s considered a conversion.
 The more conversions you generate, the more money you’ll make.
 However, converting leads into paying customers isn’t as simple as it sounds.